Healthcare Fraud Laws, Statutes & Penalties

 MEDICARE AND MEDICAID HEALTHCARE FRAUD

 Medicare and Medicaid healthcare fraud are particularly fertile ground for opportunist fraudsters.
 Unlike private insurance, Medicare and Medicaid do not require preauthorization for expenses.
 With most private insurance, providers must preauthorize a healthcare expense before it’s performed in order for the insurance company to cover it.
 However, with the government healthcare programs, a provider can often administer care and other services to the patient without prior confirmation that it is needed and then bill Medicare or Medicaid.
-Common types of Medicare or Medicaid healthcare fraud include:
+Common types of Medicare or Medicaid fraud include:

 - Billing for services that were not provided